Get to know Scotland's softer side

 You might not think to build an itinerary around food and drink around here, but we’d encourage you to give it a little more thought.

-If you want the best food in the area, the 3 AA Rosette restaurant at Knockinaam Lodge is it.
-With ever-changing tasting menus served in an intimate dining room looking out over manicured lawns to the Irish Sea, it’s an indulgent treat to cap a day’s adventure.
+For dinner, you're spoiled for choice.
+The 3 AA Rosette restaurant at Knockinaam Lodge offers ever-changing tasting menus served in an intimate dining room looking out over manicured lawns to the Irish Sea.
+It’s an indulgent treat to cap a day’s adventure.

 And if you find yourself touring the Borders in September, the Stranraer Oyster Festival celebrates the last remaining wild and native oyster bed in Scotland.
 With live music, abundant fresh oysters and a front-row seat to the Scottish Oyster Shucking Championships, this is a true taste of Scotland.